yvettemuki/typeflow-editor/README.md

 ```

 ## Attention:
-Default port is 8080, if you need see vue cli3 document to change the default port
+Default port is 8080, if you need see vue-cli3 document to change the default port

 When you change the backend server address(port), you need to change the proxy in vue.config.js file